May 15, 2021

 Gearing up Guided and Individual Practice

 Chapter three shares lots of examples of alternatives to lectures.
 Renie includes everything you need including review games, group teaching, non-lecture methods, simulations, increased interactivity, and of course, fun, and more.

 What’s Next: Exercise Examples and Instructions

 “Remember to open your mind and be creative.
-Think how to support with interaction learning transfer.
+Think about how to support interactive learning transfer.
 Remember all activities should support the learning goals. “

 There is a multitude of ways to engage learners, limit lectures, and meet the objectives.